Study smarter with Fiveable

 Second-Order Integrated Rate Law

-• 1[A]=kt+1[A]0\frac{1}{[A]} = kt + \frac{1}{[A]_0}—plot 1[A]\frac{1}{[A]} vs. tt for a straight line with positive slope
+• 1[A]=kt+1[A]0\frac{1}{[A]} = kt + \frac{1}{[A]_0} gives a straight line when you plot 1[A]\frac{1}{[A]} vs. tt.

-Compare: First-order vs. second-order reactions—both depend on concentration, but first-order plots ln[A]\ln[A] while second-order plots 1[A]\frac{1}{[A]}.
+Compare: First-order vs. second-order reactions both depend on concentration, but first-order plots lnโก[A]\ln[A] while second-order plots 1[A]\frac{1}{[A]}.
 On graphing questions, try both transformations and see which gives a straight line.

 Half-Life: Timing Reaction Progress

 Half-life equations let you predict how long reactions take without tracking exact concentrations.
-The mathematical form of half-life reveals the reaction order.
+The mathematical form of half-life itself reveals the reaction order.

 First-Order Half-Life

-• t1/2=ln(2)kt_{1/2} = \frac{\ln(2)}{k}—half-life is constant regardless of starting concentration, a unique feature of first-order kinetics
+• t1/2=lnโก(2)kt_{1/2} = \frac{\ln(2)}{k} gives a half-life that is constant regardless of starting concentration.
+This is a unique feature of first-order kinetics.

 Compare: Zero-order half-life (t1/2=[A]02kt_{1/2} = \frac{[A]_0}{2k}) depends on initial concentration and gets shorter as the reaction proceeds.
 First-order half-life stays constant.
-This difference is a common exam question—if they give you changing half-lives, it's not first-order.
+This difference is a common exam question.
+If they give you changing half-lives, it's not first-order.

 Temperature and Energy: Why Heat Speeds Reactions